Tag

 Best midrange gaming TV

 We’re suckers for a solid mini-LED TV, so when we were putting this list together, one of the first entries we knew we’d include was the Sony XR X93L.
-Sold in 65-, 75-, and 85-inch sizes, one of the chief benefits of mini-LED lighting is that these types of TVs typically have more local dimming zones.
+Sold in 65-, 75-, and 85-inch sizes, one of the chief benefits of mini-LED is that these types of TVs typically have more local dimming zones.
 And because these screens can get exceptionally bright, you want the kind of lightning-fast dimming that can keep up with big blasts of light.

 Luckily, the X93L is a decorated champ when it comes to mini-LED lighting and local dimming, which also makes it an awesome TV for gaming.
 Now you’ll definitely be able to hook up your Xbox Series X/S or Nintendo Switch to the X93L, and both the picture quality and motion clarity should be extremely good.
 But because this is a Sony TV, the Sony-produced Playstation 5 receives some extra gaming perks you won’t get on other consoles.